 The generic extensible framework (GEF) feature negotiation mechanism is used during the RAS communication.
 Whether or not this security negotiation mechanism is supported is negotiated between the endpoint and the gatekeeper.
 If neither the gatekeeper nor the endpoint supports this mechanism and no other security mechanism is used, the normal H.323 procedure will be followed.

-During the negotiation procedure, RAS messages can be protected by the password-based, digital signature authentication and integrity methods or by other appropriate methods.

 The security negotiation procedure shall consist of the following steps:

+The endpoint, where enabled, discovers the gatekeeper.
+The endpoint shall advertise the securityProtocolNegotiation feature as a supportedFeature in the featureSet field of the GRQ.
+All parameters of the securityProtocolNegotiation feature shall be omitted.
+Where the gatekeeper supports this feature, it shall advertise as a supportedFeature with all parameters omitted in the reply GRQ.
+The absence of securityProtocolNegotiation feature indicates the gatekeeper does not support this feature.

-The endpoint registers to the gatekeeper.
-The endpoint shall include the securityProtocolNegotiation feature in the supportedFeatures field in the featureSet structure in the RRQ message.
-The parameters associated with the feature indicate all the supported H.225.0 call channel security protocols.
+Where the endpoint has discovered support for this feature or is registering without discovery, the endpoint shall include the securityProtocolNegotiation feature as a supportedFeature in the featureSet field in the RRQ message.
+The parameters associated with the feature shall indicate all the endpoint’s supported security protocols.
 Every protocol is assigned a preference value where a smaller number signifies a higher preference.
+The gatekeeper stores this information for call establishment purposes.
+Lightweight RRQ shall only include the securityProtocolNegotiation feature advertisement and omit all parameters.

 The gatekeeper returns an RCF or RRJ.
-The gatekeeper should indicate whether the negotiation mechanism is supported or not in the RCF.
-If this feature is supported, the gatekeeper shall include the securityProtocolNegotiation feature in the supportedFeatures field in the featureSet structure.
-The absence of securityProtocolNegotiation means the gatekeeper does not support this feature.
+The gatekeeper shall indicate whether the negotiation mechanism is supported or not in the RCF.
+If this feature is supported, the gatekeeper shall include the securityProtocolNegotiation feature as a supportedFeature in the featureSet field.
+The absence of securityProtocolNegotiation shall indicate that the gatekeeper does not support this feature.
 There are no parameters present in the securityProtocolNegotiation feature in the RCF message.

 The endpoint initiates a call.
-The endpoint shall send an ARQ before SETUP by including a list of all H.225.0 call channel security protocols that are supported.
+The endpoint shall send an ARQ to the gatekeeper including securityProtocolNegotiation feature as a supportedFeature in the featureSet field of the ARQ.
+All parameters shall be omitted.

 The next step is determined based on whether the call is routed by the gatekeeper or not:

-a) If direct call model is used, the gatekeeper shall provide all of the H.225.0 call channel security protocols supported by the called endpoint in an ACF.
+a) If direct call model is used, the gatekeeper shall send an ARQ containing the highest priority matching security protocol supported by both endpoints and shall include the stored connnectionAddress of the called endpoint where applicable .
+The priority field shall be omitted.

-b) If the gatekeeper-routed call model is used, the gatekeeper shall provide all of the H.225.0 call channel security protocols that it supports.
-The gatekeeper may send an ARJ message according to security policy.
+b) If the gatekeeper-routed call model is used, the gatekeeper shall send an ARQ containing the highest priority matching security protocols that the calling endpoint and gatekeeper support and shall include the gatekeeper’s connectionAddress where applicable. .The priority field shall be omitted.
+The gatekeeper may send an ARJ message if there is no matching security protocol.

-5) If the calling endpoint receives an ACF, it shall check the returned supported H.225.0 call channel security protocols in the ACF and choose a common H.225.0 call channel security protocol which the called endpoint most prefers to set up H.225.0 call signalling channel.
+6)If the calling endpoint receives an ACF, it shall check the returned supported security protocol in the ACF and use the security protocol to set up H.225.0 call signalling channel.

 Figure 6-1 shows a general call flow scenario.
 In this scenario, it is assumed that there are at least two endpoints which belong to the same gatekeeper.
 These endpoints (e.g., endpoint A and endpoint B in Figure 6-1) may be H.323 terminals, MCUs, gateways etc., and are served by a single gatekeeper (named gatekeeper A).
 It is further assumed that H.323 endpoints communicate directly end-to-end for call establishment.